wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 Finally, by integrating all the previous improvements (Experience replay and Fixed targets) we get the complete version of the DQN algorithm from [2].
-Below we show the algorithm modified to use soft-udpates.
+Below we show a modified version of the algorithm from [2] that uses soft-udpates instead of regular updates.

 > **Deep-Q Learning with Experience Replay and Soft updates**
 > * Initialize action-value function \\( Q \\) with parameters \\( \theta \\)